 Figure 4.
-Specimens submitted for virological testing for hospital patients and non-sentinel GPs as of 26/09/2021 by week of sample collection, week 39 2020 to Week 38 2021.
+Specimens submitted for virological testing for hospital patients and non-sentinel GPs as of 17/10/2021 by week of sample collection, week 42 2020 to Week 41 2021.

 This chart summarises respiratory panel test data and does not include data for patients tested SOLEY for SARS-CoV2.
 Combined data for tests carried out in Public Health Wales Microbiology: Cardiff laboratory, provided by Public Health Wales Microbiology Cardiff Specialist Virology Centre.
 This chart summarises individual test results, patients who are positive for multiple infections within a given week will appear multiple times.
+Data for additional enterovirus testing subsequent the multiplex respiratory panel test are not currently included in the chart, but during week 41 a total of 531 samples tested for enterovirus of which 123 were positive.

 Figure 5.
-Specimens from hospital patients submitted for RSV, Influenza and SARS-CoV2 testing only, as of 26/09/2021 by week of sample collection, week 46 2020 to Week 38 2021.
+Specimens from hospital patients submitted for RSV, Influenza and SARS-CoV2 testing only, as of 17/10/2021 by week of sample collection, week 46 2020 to Week 41 2021.

 Figure 6.
-Specimens submitted for virological testing for ICU patients, by week of sample collection, week 39 2020 to Week 38 2021.
+Specimens submitted for virological testing for ICU patients, by week of sample collection, week 42 2020 to Week 41 2021.

 This chart summarises respiratory panel test data and does not include data for patients tested SOLEY for SARS-CoV2.
+Data for additional enterovirus testing subsequent the multiplex respiratory panel test are also not currently included.

 Figure 7.
-RSV incidence rate per 100,000 population aged under five years, week 30 2017 to Week 38 2021.
+RSV incidence rate per 100,000 population aged under five years, week 30 2017 to Week 41 2021.